Astroscale: In-situ Debris Environment Analysis OSG1 (IDEA OSG1)

-Between 2015-2017 Astroscale designed, built, tested and launched a 25 kg micro-lite satellite called IDEA OSG 1, an In-situ Debris Environment Analysis mission.
+Between 2015 and 2017 Astroscale designed, built, tested and launched a 25 kg micro-lite satellite called IDEA OSG 1, an In-situ Debris Environment Analysis mission.
 The mission was designed to measure sub-millimetre size debris in low Earth orbit.
 Unfortunately, IDEA OSG1, Meteor-M No.2-1, and 17 other satellites on the Soyuz-2.1b launch vehicle failed to reach orbit due to human error in the programming of the rocket.

 End-of-Life Services by Astroscale (ELSA)

 The End-of-Life Services by Astroscale (ELSA) program is a spacecraft retrieval service for satellite operators.
 ELSA-d (demonstration) is the first mission to demonstrate the core technologies necessary for debris docking and removal.
 It was launched on 22 March 2021.

 ELSA-d consists of two spacecraft, a Servicer (~184 kg) and a Client (~16 kg), launched stacked together.
 The Servicer is equipped with proximity rendezvous technologies and a magnetic docking mechanism, while the Client has a ferromagnetic plate which enables it to be docked with.
 The Servicer will repeatedly release and dock with the Client in a series of technical demonstrations proving the capability to find and dock with debris.
 Demonstrations include target search, target inspection, target rendezvous, and both non-tumbling and tumbling docking.
 The first release and docking test was successfully conducted on 25 August 2021.

 ELSA-d is operated from the National In-orbit Servicing Control Centre Facility in Harwell, United Kingdom, a facility developed by Astroscale as a key part of the ground segment.